The news and censorship

 Reading: Censorship

-The student reads a text about the news censorship and answers the questions related to the text.
+The student reads a text about censorship and does a multiple-choice exercise related to the text.

 Video: The introduction of censorship